2016–17 Swiss Cup: Quarter-finals

 The winners of Round 3 played in the Quarter-finals, there was no home advantage granted in the draw.
 SC Kriens, from the third tier of Swiss football, were the lowest-ranked team in this round.

 Semi-finals

 The winners of Quarterfinals play in the Semifinals, there is no home advantage granted in the draw.
 The games played on the 5 April 2017.

 Final

-The winners of the Semifinals play in the Final.
-The match will be played on 25 May 2017 at the Stade de Genève.
+The winners of the Semi-finals play in the Final.
+The match was played on 25 May 2017 at the Stade de Genève.